We want to direct you to the right website. Please tell us where you live.

 Climate Change, Cultural Collapse, and the Hard Future Ahead

-In many ways, this is John Michael Greer's most uncompromising work, though by no means without hope to offer.
-Knowing where we're headed collectively is a crucial step in responding constructively to the challenges of the future and doing what we can now to help our descendants make the most of the world we're leaving them.
+Though Dark Age America offers an uncompromising assessment of our collective future, it is by no means without hope.
+Knowing where we're headed is a crucial step in responding to the challenges of the future and doing what we can now to help our descendants make the most of the world we're leaving them.

 John Michael Greer historian of ideas and one of the most influential authors exploring the future of industrial society, writes the widely cited weekly blog "The Archdruid Report" and has published more than thirty books on ecology, history, and nature spirituality.
 His involvement in sustainability issues dates back to the early 1980s, when he was active in the Appropriate Technology movement and became certified as a Master Conserver.
 He is the author of numerous titles, including The Long Descent, The Ecotechnic Future, The Wealth of Nature, and After Progress.
 He lives in Cumberland, MD, an old mill town in the Appalachians, with his wife Sara.